galawaydude/data-place/100 operating-systems/Memory Management.md

 Assume:
 Memory size = 128 MB
 Word size (WS) = 4 bytes
-*and we need to find how many bits we need to represent all the words in the physical memory*??
+*and we need to find how many bits we need to represent all the words in the physical memory??*

 **Convert MB to bytes**
 1 MB = 2¹⁰ × 2¹⁰ = 2²⁰ bytes